Ieuz/StudentConnect/README.md

 To install the dependencies, all you have to do is run pip install -r requirements.txt in python shell and all required software will be installed in the needed vesrion.

-To allow the web app to run smoothly we must first populate the scrip using the command python population_script.py in the command prompt.
+To allow the web app to run smoothly we must first populate the script using the command python population_script.py in the command prompt.
 Once the script has been populated(and all migrations have been made), the web app is fully functional and ready to take in new users.